leamarxen/ENV-540-Floodnet/README.md

 # run with
 jupyter notebook
 ```
-The dependencies are installed within the jupyter notebook.
+The necessary dependencies are installed within the jupyter notebook.

 Further information :